kawharton/voelz_lab/FRED_tutorial.md

 e.
 "Select DU to Make Receptor" window pops up.
 This screen is asking which bound ligand should define the docking site.
 Select BER-A102 as the ligand and click ok. <br><br>
 f.
 On the Box screen, switch BER-A101 from target to X. Leave the BER-A102 as the ligand and the protein as receptor.
 Leave counter ions.
 After changing one of the options, a new OEDU must be created.
 Click Make OEDesignUnit which will rerun Spruce. <br><br>
 g.
 Select Make OEDesginUnit and then click OK
 h.
 On the shape screen, adjust the box so that the ligand is fully inside the box, but there is not too much space around it the ligand.
+Be sure to click and drag to make sure the protein is enclosed by the box to your satisfaction.
 Click Next <br><br>
 i.
 Click Create Shape <br><br>
 j.
 Click save. <br><br>